 Dr. Ferenstein has always been an avid traveler with a passion for wildlife rehabilitation.
 He has spent numerous months backpacking around the world working with primates.
 Some of his favorite experiences have been working at the Orangutan Care Center in Borneo with Dr. Birute Galdikas where he was able to treat and release endangered orangutans back into the jungle.
 In addition, he has participated in numerous other programs including the release of spider monkeys and capuchin monkeys in Bolivia.
 When not working or traveling, he spends his free time with his border collie mix named Oso, surfing and running.

-We are happy to welcome Dr. John Traversi
+Dr. John Traversi

 Dr. Karen Lantrip

 Dr. Karen Lantrip grew up in Northern California.
 She completed her undergraduate degree at UC Davis then studied Veterinary Medicine at University of Edinburgh in Scotland.
 During vet school she traveled throughout England, New Zealand, India and the US working and volunteering at zoos and animal sanctuaries.

 After graduating veterinary school, Dr. Lantrip completed a rigorous 1 year small animal rotating internship emphasizing in emergency/critical care and surgery in Maryland.
 Since then, Dr. Lantrip has been working days and nights as an emergency veterinarian.
 Dr. Lantrip loves being a vet and has special interests in emergency medicine and surgery and zoo medicine.

 In her spare time, Dr. Lantrip enjoys spending time with her Labrador, Lemon, and two Chihuahuas, Olive and Small Paul.
 Other hobbies include: traveling, hiking, pottery, weightlifting and quilting.